Hung Shing Temple

 Hung Shing Temples or Tai Wong Temples are temples dedicated to Hung Shing Tai Wong (洪聖大王).
 Hung Shing temples have been widely built in southern China, especially Guangdong province and in Hong Kong.

 Hong Kong

 Existing temples

 There are several Hung Shing Temples in Hong Kong, including 6 on Lantau Island and one only in urban Kowloon.
 The table provides a partial list of these temples.
 Hung Shing Festivals (洪聖誕) are celebrated on the 13th day of the 2nd month in Chinese calendar at the Hung Shing Temples in Ap Lei Chau, Tai Kok Tsui, Cheung Chau, Sha Lo Wan and Kau Sai Chau.

-Note 1: A territory-wide grade reassessment of historic buildings is ongoing.
-The grades listed in the table are based on these updates (8 June 2023).
+A territory-wide grade reassessment of historic buildings is ongoing.
+The grades listed in the table are based on data from 8 June 2023.
 The temples with a "Not listed" status in the table below are not graded and do not appear in the list of historic buildings considered for grading.

-Note 2: While most probably incomplete, this list is tentatively exhaustive.
+While most probably incomplete, this list is tentatively exhaustive.